Identity Guard Spouse Coverage

 How To Sign Up for Identity Guard For My Spouse

 Signing up for identity monitoring with Identity Guard only takes a few minutes.
-Simply click here and choose the Family plan; again, we recommend doing the Premier plan for total coverage, which costs either $34.99 a month or $350.04 a year, again, saving you 17%.
+Simply click here and choose the Family plan; again, we recommend doing the Ultra plan for total coverage, which costs either $39.99 per month or $400 per, again, saving you 17%.
 Considering in most states, you and your spouse are seen as a single person, it’s worth it for the peace of mind alone.

 Is Identity Guard Worthwhile?